hugopierazzi12/cloudproject/README.md

 This file contains the complete code for our M5Stack.
 It defines the Flask routes and establishes an effective and relevant layout.
 Here’s a summary of its functions and the information displayed on the screen:

 - Weather announcements triggered by the motion detector, limited to once per minute to avoid spam.
-These announcements are generated using a GPT-3.5 prompt and information from the OpenWeather API.
+These announcements Text-to-Speech are generated using a GPT-3.5 prompt and information from the OpenWeather API.
 - Vibration alert when CO2 levels exceed 600 ppm, indicating poor air quality.
 - LED indicators: Red when humidity is between 40-59%, blue when above 60%, and green when below 40%.